 When you organize plugins by groups in WordPress, it helps streamline maintenance.
 Instead of scrolling through trying to find the right tool, you can simply click a link.
 For those who have a lot of tools installed, it will save time.

 How many plugins do you have installed on your website?
-In what ways do you keep various things in WordPress organized?
+What other WordPress tools do you use to manage plugins?